oaviles/hello_openliberty/README.md

 ## Run the Sample in Azure Kubernetes Service

+Clone the repor and create all the necesario Github Secrets to run all the Github Workflows.
 To run the sample using Azure Kubertenes Service run all the [Github Worflows](https://github.com/oaviles/hello_openliberty/actions) based on numeric order or create your own Github Workflow based on code provided in this repo.

 ### Access the application